 Maybe apps are the answer after all.

 Debut allows candidates to find and apply for roles.
-It also allows the employers to identify suitable candidates based on a scoring model.
+It also allows employers to identify suitable candidates based on a scoring model.

 Most importantly, it means conversations start on the understanding that both parties are interested.
 A little bit like Tinder…

 The downside is your success is entirely limited to the candidates or employers that have signed up.

 This means – for the time being at least – we are limited to the existing methods of communication.

 Therefore, the emphasis needs to be on making sure that any communications are worth the candidate’s time.
 Just as if messaging on a dating app, communications need to be enticing.
 Create intrigue.
 Give them a reason to reply beyond ‘I have an opportunity I want to discuss with you'.

 Because why should the candidate care what we as recruiters want?
 Instead, why don’t we say: